It never fails. You can even set your watch to it.

 - Retrieve that information

-That’s not to say it hasn’t changed.
-Or that your own search strategy needs to evolve accordingly.
+That’s not to say that digital marketing and SEO strategy hasn’t changed.
+Or that your own search strategy doesn’t need to evolve accordingly.

 But the way people find new stuff to purchase hasn’t really changed all that much.